 Off-air broadcasts may only be placed on reserve during the first ten consecutive school days after the initial broadcast.
 Submit the date and time the program aired, as well as the source of the recording, such as a network, independent television station or Webcast.

-Questions regarding copyright and the use of Multi-Media music or visual course reserves should be directed to the Multi-Media Services Manager.
+Questions regarding copyright and the use of Multi-Media music or visual course reserves should be directed to the Access Services Manager.

 For more information, see Library Course Reserve Policy.

 The Library obtains photocopies of journal articles or other resources from other libraries for students, faculty and staff, in compliance with subsection 108(G)(2) of the copyright law and the guidelines established by CONTU, the National Commission on New Technological Uses of Copyrighted Works.

 The Library also provides photocopies of materials in Ithaca College’s collections to other libraries subject to the same set of guidelines.
 The copy obtained through interlibrary loan must become the property of the requestor, and its use is limited to private study, scholarship, or research.
 The requestor must submit a completed interlibrary loan request form for each photocopy requested from another library.

 When research needs require copying beyond the limits of fair use, permission to copy must be obtained from the copyright owner and/or payment of royalties may be necessary.
 The Library pays royalties through the Copyright Clearance Center.

 Digital Millennium Copyright Act (DMCA)

 Technology, Education and Copyright Harmonization Act (TEACH Act)